freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/python/web-frameworks-and-what-they-do-for-you/index.md

 Your code will fill the gaps _intentionally_ left in the framework code - and combining your code with the framework; your web application would have life breathed into it!

 Two of the most popular web frameworks in Python are Django and Flask.
 Django is probably the most-used Python framework out there.
 Django helps you to build websites where you're interacting with both your client (user) and your database, often simultaneously.
 Flask is a micro-framework, which can also do much of the tasks that Django does, but by using extensions made by the community.
-Other frameworks worth mentioning are Pylons,Pyramid,TurboGears and Tornado.
+Other frameworks worth mentioning are Pylons, Pyramid, TurboGears and Tornado.

 ### Django